 Unlike many other states, Tennessee doesn’t have a washout period when considering past DUI or DWI convictions.
 Instead, the state has used a violation-to-violation policy since 2010.
 The penalties for drunk driving in Tennessee get harsher with each subsequent conviction.

 People convicted of drunk driving also face having to use an ignition interlock device.
 They may also have to complete an alcohol assessment and treatment program.
-If the ignition interlock system or alcohol assessment and treatment program are ordered, those must be done at the driver's expense.
+If the ignition interlock system or alcohol assessment and treatment program is ordered, those must be done at the driver’s expense.
 In some cases, the vehicle being driven at the time of the traffic stop can be impounded.

 Tennessee DUI School

 If you are convicted of DUI in Tennessee, you will likely have to attend “DUI School”, or a DUI education course, in order to have your driver’s license reinstated.
 This administrative step is a way to help avoid a person’s relapse into criminal behavior or a subsequent DUI.
 Additionally, you may be ordered to complete alcohol rehabilitation if you are convicted, and you must undergo mandatory treatment if you have three or more DUI convictions.